LearnOnDemandSystems/docs/lod/idlx-development-best-practices.md

 ### Use one sentence per step

 Lab instructions should only contain one sentence per step.
-This is particularly important in the IDLx environment.
+This is particularly important in IDLx environment.

 Visually, each numbered step is a task that your user must complete.
 You can combine two short actions into one step if they are both part of the same task.

 -   Always use complete sentences.

--   Use a knowledge block in the IDLx if you have additional information that you want to convey to users.
+-   Use a knowledge block in IDLx if you have additional information that you want to convey to users.
 This provides a visual separation between your instructional step and the additional information.

 ### What's in it for me